Technical Tips & Tricks

 For PowerPoint files, you can download a viewer at https://support.microsoft.com/en-us/office/view-a-presentation-without-powerpoint-2f1077ab-9a4e-41ba-9f75-d55bd9b231a6.
 Many PowerPoint files include narration so be sure to open it on a computer with speakers so you can follow along.

 Depending on the computer and Internet browser you are using, you may find the file doesn’t open up automatically.
-You may find it in your download folder on your computer.
-Check here if you don’t see anything pop up.
+You may find it in the Download folder on your computer.
+Check there if you don’t see anything pop up.

 Occasionally, you may experience some problems trying to open the resources posted within the course.
 This could be due to an issue with your computer / Internet connection, our server, the course site, the resource itself, or a combination of any of these factors.
 Please let us know immediately (phone our office, email techsupport@lifestrategies.ca, or a post within the Technical Support discussion forum) if you can't open a resource.
 Our team can help you to access the resource or provide an alternative.